Choumiko/FARL/README.md

 FARL stores the names in global and only removes them if the interface is used or the entity doesn't exist anymore (checked in on_configuration_changed)

 # Changelog
+1.1.8

+ - fixed FARL not properly detecting some modded rails

 1.1.7

  - fixed error when removing stones that don't have a drop probability